10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 • Remember: you can always renovate, but you cannot move the location

 A home should make financial sense first, and emotional sense second.
+Emotional decision-making is a major driver of HDB buying mistakes.

-Mistake #10 – Not Doing Enough Research
+10. Not Doing Enough Research

 Knowledge is your single greatest advantage in the HDB buying process.
 Yet many buyers begin their search before they understand even the basics of eligibility, grants, financing, or the purchase process.